TUM-DSE/sys-lab/README.md

 - Phase #1 meeting
 - Phase #2 meeting

-In addition, four office hour meetings will be organized directly with the project mentor.
+In addition, we will hold *four* office hour meetings for project teams.
+These meetings will be organized directly with the project mentor.

 ## Important resources